codefordenver/owlet-ui/README.md

 ### Clone the repo

-- Now, to copy the Owlet UI code onto your machine, first `cd` to where you want the Owlet UI directory to be, then [clone](https://help.github.com/articles/cloning-a-repository/) this repository:
+- Now, to copy the Owlet code onto your machine, first `cd` to where you want the Owlet directory to be, then [clone](https://help.github.com/articles/cloning-a-repository/) this repository:

       git clone https://github.com/codefordenver/owlet-ui.git